 NOTE: This tutorial is shown in four easy steps.
 There is waiting/rising time between steps.
 All that is spelled out clearly in the recipe.

-1: The day before baking you’ll want to feed your starter and allow it to get active and bubbly.
+1: The day before baking you’ll want to feed your starter and allow it to get active and bubbly (this usually takes 8-12 hours).
 Each starter comes with instructions, follow the instructions for your starter.

 2: Once the starter is ready, you will make your bread dough by combining only four ingredients: flour, water, sea salt and starter.
 Stir, knead a little and form into a ball.